Phobetor1/Schoegler-Murauer/index.md

 <details><summary>INTRODUCTION</summary>
 <p>

-More than one million Europeans suffer from stroke every year.
-Around two-thirds of the survivors experience upper limb paresis.
+Over one million Europeans suffer from a stroke every year.
+Around two-thirds of the survivors experience upper limb paresis consequently.
-The number is still rising, so in the next years will be an even greater need of rehabilitation.
-A few people are able to recover completely from UL paresis after six month.
+In the future, the numbers are expected to continue to rise, resulting in an even greater need of rehabilitation.
+Only a small number of patients are able to recover completely from UL paresis after a period of six months, while the majority continue to face limited function of their upper extremities.
-For now patients receive conventional physical therapy and in addition self- and tele-rehabilitation.
+Currently, patients receive conventional physical therapy which is sometimes complemented by self- and tele-rehabilitation.
-With the actual technical developement in robot assisted therapy (RAT) and virtual reality (VR) therapists get assistance.
+However, by means of the latest technical developments, robot assisted therapy (RAT) and virtual reality (VR) therapy are starting to be implemented in upper limb rehabilitation.
-Recent meta-analysis suggest a superior effect of these new interventions.
+This development is due to recent meta-analyses suggesting a superior effect of these new interventions compared to conventional therapy.
-Authors have stated that VR-based therapy which is specifically developed for this and are fulfilling numerous neurorehabilitation principles.
-These playful interventions are called serious games.
+These, often playful, interventions are also known as serious games.
-A serious game is by definition a game that is fulfilling educational or rehabitational goals.
+A serious game is, by definition, a game that fulfills either educational or rehabilitation goals.
-In the case of stroke rehabilitation these games are designed for that specific reason and follow several motor relearning principles.
+Concerning post-stroke rehabilitation these games are designed for that specific reason and follow several neurorehabilitation principles in order to allow the best possible recovery of upper limb function while also maintaining the patient’s motivation.
-These games are developed to stimulate recovery and maintain the motivation of the patients.

 </p>